edfloreshz/blog.edfloreshz.dev/README.md

-# My Blog
+# Personal website

-This is where my blog lives.
+This is where my personal website and blog lives.